-Allow 30 days, after submission of all materials, for Disability Services staff to evaluate your application and reply.
+Allow 30 days, after submission of all materials, for Student Wellness and Disability Services staff to evaluate your application and reply.

-In Walden University’s online environment, the intake procedure for Disability Services is:
+In Walden University’s online environment, the intake procedure for Student Wellness and Disability Services is:

-Students are welcome to request a telephone appointment with the Disability Services Director to provide additional information or ask for clarification of processes at any time.
+Students are welcome to request a telephone appointment with the Student Wellness and Disability Services Director to provide additional information or ask for clarification of processes at any time.

-Using the documentation of disability provided by the student, the Director of Disability Services determines the most appropriate accommodations.
+Using the documentation of disability provided by the student, the Director of Student Wellness and Disability Services determines the most appropriate accommodations.

 Students receive confirmation of approved accommodations, with instructions for initiating accommodations each term, in the form of an email sent from firstname.lastname@example.org.